“Stop and smell the roses.”

 Here are some ways to slow it down…

-Start first thing every day.
+Start first thing every day with intention.

 When you are changing habits, you may find you need more time to feel that change, change your thoughts and make new choices.
 New things take little moments and if we over-plan our days, it can create extra stress which means we may be more likely to go back to our default.